Top-NotchOutdoorSearch

 Bluetti includes the MC4 cable.

-One step I would not skip.
+One step we would not skip.

 Check your station accepts the panel's voltage before you connect.